 The Alzheimer’s Association reports that over the past three decades, a growing body of research has linked moderate and severe TBIs to an increased risk of developing Alzheimer’s or other types of dementia years later.

 Among other severe and potentially long-lasting effects of TBIs are changes to awareness and consciousness including coma or vegetative state, damage to blood vessels, seizures, nerve damage that can cause paralysis and vision loss, degenerative brain diseases, and ongoing problems with memory, communication and cognition.

-If you or a loved one have suffered a traumatic brain injury due to someone’s negligence, it’s vital that you work with an experienced personal injury lawyer.
+If you or a loved one have suffered a traumatic brain injury due to someone’s negligence, it’s vital that you work with our experienced traumatic brain injury attorneys.
 For a consultation about your case, please contact the Law Offices of Alan LeVar.